-Given the news that he has been found guilty of indecent assaults, I feel queasy… Max Clifford was the reason I nearly didn’t start a career in corporate communications; and, perversely, he was the reason I eventually did!
+When news broke that he had been found guilty of indecent assaults, I felt queasy… Max Clifford was the reason I nearly didn’t start a career in corporate communications; and, perversely, he was the reason I eventually did!

 When I moved back to the UK, having spent two years in America as a volunteer missionary, I was preparing for higher education.
 I was attracted to a degree that seemed to combined the things I was interested in (news, current affairs, journalism) with some of the things I might just be good at (English, creativity, presenting).
 A newly formed degree in public relations was suggested.
 But, with my history of volunteering for moral causes, I was reluctant.